 No one wants to think about the bad “what ifs” in life, but no one wants to leave their family financially shattered if something unexpected happens either.
 So the question you need to ask yourself when deciding if life insurance is right for you is “Is life insurance worth it?”

 - How Much Life Insurance Should You Buy

 - Why I went with term life insurance

 This is a question I get asked a lot.
-The short answer is yes.
+The short answer is it depends.
 Everyone who is not self-insured should have life insurance – especially if you’ve got a spouse and kids who depend on you.